cjp0421/solar-system-dashboard/docs/moonTestingPlan.md

 **Goal:** Ensure the UI handles failed API calls gracefully.

 **Steps**
-1. Stub `GET **/bodies/lune` to return an error response (for example, `statusCode: 500`).
+1. Stub `GET **/bodies/lune` to return an error response (e.g. `statusCode: 500`).
 2. Visit `/`.
 3. Assert that a visible error message appears, such as:
    “Unable to load Moon data.
 Please try again later.”
 4. Assert that:
-   - No Skeletons are visible
+   - No Skeletons are visible.
-   - No Moon data fields (labels or values) are rendered
+   - No Moon data fields (labels or values) are rendered.

 **Expected Result**
-A friendly error message is shown, with no partial or stale data on screen.
+A friendly error message is shown, and the user does not see partial or stale data.

 ### MD-004 – Accessibility structure
 **Goal:** Verify semantic structure and accessibility.